sudheeshkatkam/nlpclass-fall2013/site/assignments/a3ngrams.md

 4. Take the highest-scoring cipher key resulting from a letter-swap.
 5. Repeat steps 3-4 until the score does not improve.

-This is a fairly basic kind of ["hill-climbing"](http://en.wikipedia.org/wiki/Hill-climbing) optimization algorithm: you start at an initial point, look at each direction in which you could take a "step" (by swapping two letters), find the step that is most "uphill" (the swap that results in the best looking deciphered text), take that step, and repeat until no improvements can be made.
+This is a fairly basic kind of ["hill-climbing"](http://en.wikipedia.org/wiki/Hill-climbing) optimization algorithm: you start at an initial point, look at each direction in which you could take a "step" (by swapping two letters), find the step that is most "uphill" (the swap that results in the best-looking deciphered text), take that step, and repeat until no improvements can be made.

 In `DecipherToImplement`, the cipher key is represented as a vector of 26 strings, where each string is a different single lowercase letter; the first letter in the vector indicates the letter that 'a' maps to, the second is the mapping for 'b', etc.  Texts are represented as vectors of sentences, where each sentence is a vector of string tokens.